It’s going to be ok

-On our road trip to Utah I got to photograph this super awesome family! charlotte family photographer
+On our road trip to Utah I got to photograph the super awesome Jackson family!

 They all remind each other that no matter what happens today, everyone is going to be OK.

 it’s a little thing

 What an awesome neutral ground to start off each day knowing that everyone is going to be OK!
 Little things make a big difference in everyday life.
 So many parents are doing so many things so well!

 I get to hang out with such awesome families!
 Each family does little things that they don’t even realize they do, that are so powerful.
 I love it!